ArshSSandhu/ArshSSandhu/README.md

  🌱 I’m currently learning: **JS, Node, React**

- ⚡ Fun fact: **After Avengers Endgame, Chris Evans sent everyone a text that read 'Assemble' so they could go out drinking**
+ ⚡ Fun fact: **There was a time when I used to play cricket in the morning, football in the afternoon, go for a swim in the evening and gym at night**

  </div>